Aptoide: Android client

 Aptoide client allows one to search, browse and install applications in the Android phone.
 Aptoide is available in 17 languages.

 To install Aptoide, the user has to retrieve the APK (installable file) from the official site.
 The installation is not available through Google Play Store due to 4.5 Non-compete clause of Google Play Developer Distribution Agreement.
 This is the same clause that blocks the Amazon Appstore application from being available through Google Play.
 Installing Aptoide requires users to allow the installation from "Unknown sources" in Android settings.

 After the installation of Aptoide, the user can add stores (repositories).
 Besides the default store (Apps), many other are available from different stores.
 When a store is added using the URL of the store, Aptoide retrieves the list of the applications and stores it locally.
 The user can then browse in the applications or search in the Internet for other stores.

 In June 2011, Aptoide Uploader was released as a "sister" application from the same development team.
 Aptoide Uploader is an Android app that allows users to upload to an existent Aptoide store.

 Aptoide Uploader uses the available Aptoide Webservices to upload the application.
 The submitted APK file is kept in the user's store where they can manage.

-For the user that wants to backup their apps to a private store, it is advisable to use Aptoide Apps Backup that keeps a record of the apps that are backed up.
-All the applications in stores are managed using a backoffice in the Aptoide site.

-Aptoide Apps Backup uses the webservices to upload the APK file to the store.
-To know what applications are already backed up, Aptoide Apps Backup uses the info.xml XML file available in the store.
+iOS client

 Interfaces

 The communication between the Android client applications and the store is done using a XML file called info.xml.
 This file lists the applications in the store as well the basic information about each application available.
 Info.xml is open and a detailed definition is available.